Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

 A recent breakthrough in algorithmic capabilities comes from the development of the Memetic Phase Retrieval (MPR) approach \cite{colombo2017facing,colombo2025spring}.
 This approach takes advantage of the parallel execution of several reconstruction procedures on the same diffraction pattern.
 Information between these reconstructions is shared through a genetic algorithm, which augments the capabilities of conventional iterative algorithms and boosts the quality and reliability of the image reconstruction \cite{colombo2025spring}.

-Mathematical considerations (see Appendix~\ref{sec:oversampling}) as well as systematic tests on simulated data (see Sec.~S1 and Sec.~S4 of the Supplemental Material~\cite{supplemental}) show that \emph{Dichography} reconstructions are more demanding than conventional CDI, and that the performance of conventional iterative algorithms is further impacted.
-Thus, the MPR scheme has been adapted to \emph{Dichography}, resulting in a significant boost in performance.
+Mathematical considerations (see \methods~\ref{sec:constrratio}) as well as systematic tests on simulated data (see Sec.~S1 and Sec.~S4 of the Supplemental Material~\cite{supplemental}) show that \emph{Dichography} reconstructions are more demanding than conventional CDI, and that the performance of conventional iterative algorithms is further impacted.
+Thus, the MPR scheme has been adapted to \emph{Dichography} resulting in a significant boost in performance, especially concerning the retrieval of the support function during the reconstruction process.

 The MPR adaptation for \emph{Dichography} is called \emph{Equinox}. \emph{Equinox} has been employed to obtain all imaging results presented in this manuscript, as well as those on simulated data discussed in the Supplemental Material, unless specified otherwise.
-It is implemented as a Python package directly derived from the SPRING software~\cite{colombo2025spring}, a recently released toolset for image reconstruction in conventional single-particle single-shot CDI.
+It is implemented as a Python package directly derived from SPRING~\cite{colombo2025spring}, a recently released toolset for image reconstruction in conventional single-particle single-shot CDI.
 The open-source implementation of \emph{Equinox} and its documentation are accessible at \url{https://gitlab.ethz.ch/nux/equinox}.

+\emph{Equinox} retains the conceptual structure of its conventional CDI counterpart, SPRING \cite{colombo2025spring}.
+The most significant modification, aside from the use of dichographic iterative projectors (see Sec.~\ref{sec:dichoalg}), lies in the initialization of the starting densities.
+As in SPRING, the individual frames are initialized by populating the real-space matrix with spherical density profiles of random position and size.
+In \emph{Equinox}, however, the densities of the two frames are additionally renormalized to reflect unequal scattering contributions.
+The intensity ratio is randomly assigned within a range from 50:50 to 90:10.
+While these limits are arbitrary and tunable, we empirically observed that this range is sufficiently robust to reconstruct data with diverse intensity ratios without the need for case-specific fine-tuning.
+The algorithm can successfully retrieve the correct scattering ratio independent of the initial balancing.

+Currently, \emph{Equinox} implements the Error Reduction (ER), Hybrid Input-Output (HIO) \cite{fienup1982phase}, and Relaxed Averaged Alternating Reflections (RAAR) \cite{luke2005relaxed} algorithms.
+Future work includes the implementation of the Difference Map (DM) algorithm \cite{elser2003phase} adapted for the \emph{dichographic} problem \cite{millane2015phase}, which is expected to further improve the convergence properties of the solver.

-\section{Experimental details}
+\subsection{Experimental details}

-\subsection{Silver nanoparticles at SwissFEL}
+\subsubsection{Silver nanoparticles at SwissFEL}